15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 Don’t miss the LOVEworks sign out the back of the building towards the river and beside the stage.
 It was our favorite one in Roanoke.
 We loved the greenery backdrop.

-Charlotte’s Web Antiques, Salem
+Charlotte’s Web Antique Mall, Salem

 people browsing in a record store